anydasa/interview1/README.md

 The directory structure and namespaces (`Application`, `Presentation`, and `Infrastructure`) draw inspiration from the principles of Domain-Driven Design (DDD).
 However, it's worth noting that this isn't a classic DDD approach.
 Instead, it's a deliberately simplified version where the `Application` namespace encompasses both application-specific logic and domain logic.
 This organization provides a clear separation of concerns:

-- **Application**: Contains use cases, domain logic, and application-specific logic.
-It represents the layer closest to the end-users, serving as an intermediary between the domain (or core) logic and the user interface.
+- **Application**: Contains domain logic, and application-specific logic

 - **Presentation**: Focuses on the user interface and how data is presented to and accepted from the user.
-This can include controllers, templates, and view models.
+This can include API endpoints, commands etc...

 - **Infrastructure**: Deals with concerns external to our application, such as databases, messaging systems, and external services.
 It serves as a bridge between the application's core logic and any external systems or third-party libraries.